 "As publisher and editor-in-chief of Mutineer Magazine, Alan Kropf of Napa is leading nothing less than a beverage-based revolution." - Napa Valley Register

-Oversees the educational strategy of the more than 300 craft spirits that make up the Anchor Distilling portfolio, embracing new media and innovative methods to share the stories behind the brands.
-Focusing on the great craft spirits of Anchor Distilling Company with inspired stories that bring the individual brands to life in a meaningful and relevant way.
+Oversaw the educational strategy of the more than 300 craft spirits that make up the Anchor Distilling portfolio, embracing new media and innovative methods to share the stories behind the brands.
+Focused on the great craft spirits of Anchor Distilling Company with inspired stories that bring the individual brands to life in a meaningful and relevant way.

 Launched and led Mutineer Magazine, a print publication covering beverages, to achieve national distribution in less than a year.
 Served as Editor in Chief from July 2008 until September 2012, and has overseen all aspects of operations, including production, sales, business development and events.